fatimafaisal22/Student-Survival-Hub/README.md

-# Student-Survival-Hub
+# Student Survival Hub

-A website to help students overcome there problems.
+A simple student-focused website that provides tips on:
+- Study planning
+- Time management
+- Stress management
+- Career guidance

+Built using HTML and CSS.